Introductory Course Interior Design and DecorationInterior design courses

 This four day course begins the exploration of interior design and decoration through a project – ‘A Singular Space’ in which students put together designs and proposals for an exhibition room-set.
 Learning is delivered through lectures, workshops, discussions and project work and students produce boards and visuals to illustrate their design and their choices of furniture and finishes.

-Lectures on colour, the evolution and stye and the design process will inform the approach to design augmented by workshops on pattern and texture, furniture placement and presentation.
+Lectures on colour, the evolution of style and the design process will inform the approach to design augmented by workshops on pattern and texture, furniture placement and presentation.

 - General course informationValidation